Baltrunas/django-menu/README.md

 # django-menu
-Best tree menu for Django!
+Best tree menu for Django (1.4+)!

 # Futures
-* Modify the template tag so you do not need to use the view.
-* Create new template

-# In plain
 * New views and templates
 * Optimization model, view, templates
 * Optimization save method
 * Add tests
 * Add FCBKcomplete for MenuGroup in admin interface.
+* Add url type 'URLS' http://stackoverflow.com/questions/8151512/django-get-url-names-from-urls-py

 # How to use
 ## Install